-The target market for this program includes residential natural gas, electric or combination customers in single and multifamily dwellings with up to four units who install insulation and replacement windows and/or doors.
+The target market for this program includes residential natural gas, electric or combination (natural gas and electric) customers in single and multifamily dwellings with up to four units who install insulation and replacement windows and/or doors.

 The Consumers Energy INWIN program offers incentives for energy efficiency improvements that save electricity, natural gas or both.
 Incentives are available for improvements such as increased insulation that will save electricity (i.e., reduce cooling loads) and natural gas (i.e., reduce heating loads).
-Participants must be Consumers Energy residential customers who have either electric heat or central air conditioning for electric customers, or central gas furnaces or gas boilers for natural gas customers.
+Participants must be Consumers Energy residential customers who have either electric heat or central air conditioning for electric customers, or central natural gas furnaces or natural gas boilers for natural gas customers.